 Whether you were a good leaver or a bad leaver, whether you got fired or laid off or left for a better job or are in fact still employed, it never pays to talk smack about a current or former boss or employer in a job interview.
 It simply never makes you look good as a candidate.

-You should always be positive anytime previous positions and former bosses come up during an interview.
+You should always be positive, or at least present a difficult situation through rose-colored glasses, anytime previous positions and former bosses come up during an interview.
 Otherwise, interviewers will always think you were the problem – even if that isn’t the case, according to Connie Thanasoulis-Cerrachio, career coach and co-founder of SixFigureStart.